saltstack/salt/doc/topics/aws.rst

         minion:
           master: saltmaster.example.com

+        # Set up grains information, which will be common for all nodes
+        # using this provider
+        grains:
+          node_type: broker
+          release: 1.0.1

         # Specify whether to use public or private IP for deploy script.
         #
         # Valid options are: